Slayingripper/Detecting-Spoof-Emails-with-Information-Fusion/README.md

 ## Data manipulation

 Using Visual Basic to script An exel macro i was able to remove the unneeded data from the dataset but had to manualy rerun the script to fish out any false positives that popped up.
 This took some time but was necessary to minimise useless data such as message ID which was automatically alocated by Outlook.
 A big issue was that I was unable to find a way to automatically filter and create a table so I ended up just filtering the data manualy using the script and manualy pasting into an new worksheet where i created a table with two columns FROM and Subject.
 Some Emails had no subject and that is perfectly fine since that will give some variation to the dataset.

+##PYTHON PERFOMANCE AND LIBRARIES

+TO read the CSV file ive used the PANDAS library which is faster and more flexible than the embeded libraries of python , futher more although regex is a powerful tool to use it is slow compared to other methods.